 3. Walk to the edge of Dún Aonghasa

 For a true taste of Ireland – in the most traditional sense – don’t miss the Aran Islands.
 We recommend adding a ferry trip to these rocky isles, where people are native Gaelic speakers and time feels like it stood still.

-Inishmore is the largest of the islands, and is home to one of the country’s most stunning attractions.
-The stone fort of Dún Aenghus lies 100 metre above the ocean, offering the most mind-blowing views.
+Inishmore is the largest of the islands and is home to one of the country’s most stunning attractions.
+The stone fort of Dún Aenghus lies 100 metres above the ocean, offering the most mind-blowing views.